PleXone2019/arissploit/README.md

 # About arissploit framework

-Arissploit Framework is a database of exploits, viruses and tools for penetration testing.
+    INFO: Arissploit Framework is a database of exploits, viruses and tools for penetration testing.
 Arissploit is a powerful framework includes a lot of tools for beginners.
 You can explore kernel vulnerabilities, network vulnerabilities and etc.

 # How to install arissploit